Updated on June 9th, 2025

 Human urine and breast milk contamination

-The pervasive presence of glyphosate correlates with its detection in various human biofluids.
+The widespread presence of glyphosate correlates with its detection in various human biofluids.
 A review of scientific studies, as detailed in a 2019 analysis published by the National Center for Biotechnology Information, consistently finds glyphosate in human urine across both occupational settings and the general population.

 A 2022 article published in Springer's Environmental Science and Pollution Research found that 99.8% of the French population tested had detectable levels of glyphosate in their urine.
 The study indicates that sources of glyphosate exposure are primarily through food and water intake.
 Additionally, it highlights occupational exposure, particularly among farmers and those working in vineyards, as a significant factor for higher glyphosate levels.